-- Office of Laboratory Animal Welfare (OLAW): NIH office that oversees grantee adherence to the PHS Policy on Humane Care and Use of Laboratory Animals (PHS Policy), and provides extensive links to Federal policies, regulations, guidelines, and other information to help animal programs strive for excellence.
+- Office of Laboratory Animal Welfare (OLAW): NIH office that oversees grantee adherence to the Public Health Service Policy on Humane Care and Use of Laboratory Animals (PHS Policy), and provides extensive links to Federal policies, regulations, guidelines, and other information to help animal programs strive for excellence.

 - Various non-Federal organizations promote humane treatment of animals, develop scientific reports on the topic, and even provide voluntary accreditation and assessment programs.